$p$-adic families of automorphic forms in the $\mu$-ordinary setting: Introduction

 Some of \eqref{over-item} and \eqref{combo-item} has been achieved by S.\ Bijakowski, V.\ Pilloni, and B.\ Stroh in \cite{BPS, bijakowski} for classical weights (and not for families), via a different approach from the one in the present paper (and not involving Igusa towers, a necessary ingredient for interpolation in families in our project).
 After proving the existence of canonical subgroups on a neighborhood of the $\mu$-ordinary locus of the associated Shimura variety and then adapting the analytic continuation methods of K.\ Buzzard and P.\ Kassaei \cite{buzz, kass1, kass2}, Bijakowski, Pilloni, and Stroh develop a notion of overconvergence naturally extending the one from the ordinary setting.
 Then they prove overconvergent forms of small slope are classical, extending Coleman's and Hida's classicality results \cite{hida86, coleman1, coleman2} that followed F.\ Gouv\^ ea and B.\ Mazur's conjectures \cite{gouvea-mazur}.

-In the few weeks after the first version of this paper appeared on the arXiv, two additional papers addressing some of the above goals were posted, and we learned about a related paper-in-preparation.
+In the few weeks after the first version of this paper appeared on the arXiv, three additional papers addressing some of the above goals have been completed.
 In \cite{hernandez1}, V.\ Hernandez constructs eigenvarieties when the signature is $(2, 1)$, which he plans to extend to other signatures.
 In \cite{brasca-rosso}, R.\ Brasca and G.\ Rosso extend Hida theory to $\Lambda$-adic cuspidal $\mu$-ordinary forms (which appear to be closely related to Hida's $P$-ordinary forms), for $\Lambda$ a twisted Iwasawa algebra.
-Extending \cite{dSG}, de Shalit and Goren are writing a paper constructing differential operators over a $\mu$-ordinary Igusa tower for unitary groups of arbitrary signature for quadratic imaginary extensions of $\IQ$.
+Extending \cite{dSG}, de Shalit and Goren recently completed a paper constructing differential operators over a $\mu$-ordinary Igusa tower for unitary groups of arbitrary signature for quadratic imaginary extensions of $\IQ$ \cite{DSG2}.
 While their approach differs from ours (and, unlike ours, does not employ a replacement for the unit root submodule that appears to play a key role in the constructions in \cite{kaCM, EFMV, EDiffOps}), they expect their differential operators to coincide with ours (at least for quadratic imaginary extension of $\IQ$, the setting in which they work, whereas we also consider arbitrary CM fields).
-They also expect to discuss the action on Fourier--Jacobi expansions, as well as analytic continuation beyond the $\mu$-ordinary strata.
+They also discuss analytic continuation beyond the $\mu$-ordinary strata, as well as the action on certain Fourier--Jacobi expansions.